viamrobotics/docs/docs/get-started/try-viam/try-viam-tutorial.md

 #### Board control

-The [board component](/components/board/) is the signal wire hub of a robot which allows you to control the states of individual GPIO pins on the board.
+The [board component](/components/board/) is the signal wire hub of a machine which allows you to control the states of individual GPIO pins on the board.

 For the Viam Rover, the board component is named `local` and controls a Raspberry Pi on the Viam Rover.
 With it, you can control the states of individual GPIO pins on the board.